Press release -

 Sony and the Berliner Philharmoniker Jointly Present World-class Classical Concerts On Sony’s “BRAVIA” LCDTVs and “Blu-ray Disc” Products

-April 27, Tokyo, Japan - Sony Corporation (hereafter Sony) today announced that owners of Sony’s “BRAVIA” LCD TVs and “Blu-ray Disc” products(*) in Germany and the UK will be able to access premium performances of the Berliner Philharmoniker (the Orchestra) through “BRAVIA Internet Video”, a network content viewing function, from May 5th.
+Sony Corporation (hereafter Sony) today announced that owners of Sony’s “BRAVIA” LCD TVs and “Blu-ray Disc” products(*) in Germany and the UK will be able to access premium performances of the Berliner Philharmoniker (hereafter the Orchestra) through “BRAVIA Internet Video”, a network content viewing function, from May 6th.
 Sony plans to expand the service to other countries including the U.S, Japan, Canada and the rest of Europe in the near future.

-Based on the agreement with the Orchestra Sony will provide network enabled “BRAVIA” and “Blu-ray Disc” products owners worldwide with the access to the archived concerts performed by the Orchestra, dating back to the beginning of the 2008/2009 season (approximately 50 (*) concerts in total.
+Based on the agreement with Berlin Philharmonics, Sony will provide network enabled “BRAVIA” and “Blu-ray Disc” products owners worldwide with the access to the archived concerts from the Orchestra’s “Digital Concert Hall”, dating back to the beginning of the 2008/2009 season (approximately 60 (*) concerts in total.
 All are paid-for content), via “BRAVIA Internet Video”.
 The concerts will be delivered to “BRAVIA” and “Blu-ray Disc” products with full HD high picture quality and immersive sound quality.